ds-fau-ck/Near-Real-Time-AirBnB-Data-Pipeline-with-CDC-Implementation-on-Azure/README.md

 When working with transactional or NoSQL databases, operations like inserting, deleting, or updating data are common.
 This process is known as **Change Data Capture (CDC)**, which captures changes from the source, such as reading, inserting, updating, or deleting data.

-This project implements a **CDC pipeline** on Azure to ensure real-time integration of AirBnB data.
+This project implements a **CDC pipeline** on Azure to ensure near real-time integration of AirBnB data.

 ---